leny/meet-canvas-animation/README.md

 # Meet Canvas Animation

-> Base exercise to discover animation withcanvas.
+> Base exercise to discover animation with canvas.

 * * *